Zeioth/compiler.nvim/README.md

 | [SOLUTION] | Anything inside the brackets will be ignored.
 But keeping the the default name [SOLUTION] is recommended. |
 | executable | Path to a program to execute after the compilation finishes. |

-Please, respect the syntax of the config file, as we intentionally do not parse errors in order to keep the compiler code simple.
+Please, respect the syntax of the `.solution` file, as we intentionally do not parse errors in order to keep the compiler code simple.
 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/solution-examples).

 ## Make (Advanced)
 This option will look for a Makefile in the working directory and execute it with `make Makefile`.
 If your Makefile is not in the working directory, you can either change your current working directory, or create a symbolic link to the Makefile (and if you do, add it to .gitignore).